Brainz22/L1LLPJetTagger/README.md

 * `qkerasModel.py` has the qkeras model.

-* `qkROC.py` is the file used to produce `ROCCurveQK.png`.

-* `HLS_Qk_Roc.py` is the file used to produce `hls_Qk_ROCCurve.png`, which shows a comparison of ROC curves between the qkeras model and its hls conversion.
+* `HLS_qk_Roc_Tracing.py` is the file used to produce `hls_Qk_ROCCurve.png` and the `LayerTraces` folder, where tracing results and a model graph is saved.

-* `qkL1JetTagModel_hls_config.ipynb` is the file used to convert the model saved in `qkL1JetTagModel.h5` to HLS.
+* `qkL1JetTagModel_hls_config.ipynb` is the file used to convert the model saved in `<text>_qkL1JetTagModel.h5` to HLS.
 This jupyter notebooks shows all of the configurations used, i.e reuse factor, precision, etc...